callumhardy/ACF-User-Documentation/README.md

 # Usage

-The plugin can be uploaded and activated as a Wordpress plugin or the file `ACF_User_Documentation.php` can be included directly in the theme's function file.
+The plugin can be uploaded and activated as a Wordpress plugin or the file `User_Documentation.php` can be included directly in the theme's function file.

 ## Wordpress back end